 - Other stuff.
 Regulations in this business are rapidly changing and many of these limitations may get more strict or more relaxed.

-I’ve done hundreds of drone flights, along with hundreds of hours of flying private aircraft including instrument (bad weather) flight.
+I’ve done many hundreds of drone flights, along with hundreds of hours of flying private aircraft including instrument (bad weather) flight.
 Combined with flying experience, I have training and significant experience in photography, videography, 3D modeling, and mapping.
 I’m skilled in photo editing and video editing.
 I have systematically developed the skills and tools to deliver quality aerial photos and video.
 You will be delivered great products that you need, or you won’t pay for it.

 Yes.
 I carry $1 million in liability insurance.
 If your business requires that you be an additional or named insured, that can be arranged.
 If you require more insurance that can also be arranged.
 If these are needed there may be an additional fee to cover that cost.